twr14152/Go_Network_Scripts/arista/ssh_using_hostfile/README.md

 # Script Details
+- This was a major pain in the ass to get working!!!
 - This script will allow you configure multiple devices using a host file and host.cfg files
 - First you need to create your host file in this example we call it group1.txt
 - Just add your "host:port" you are connecting on.
 You need the port for the script to work